HewlettPackard/Docker-SimpliVity/ops/README.md

 Central logging is implemented following the best practice documented by Docker which is available at https://success.docker.com/Architecture/Docker_Reference_Architecture%3A_Docker_Logging_Design_and_Best_Practices.

 Two types of logs are collected and sent to the central logging VM:
-- OS system logs, these logs include the logs generated by the docker engine itself
+- OS system logs, these logs include the logs generated by the Docker engine itself
 - `stderr` / `stdout` from containers (including DTR and UCP containers)

 The first category of logs is collected by **rsyslog** and sent to the central logging VM. **rsyslog** on the individual VMs is configured using a template named `rsyslog.conf` located in <`directory`>/`file`/ where <`directory`> is the directory into which you cloned the playbook repository.